Skip to content

 Can I access my child’s school records?

-Yes, unless a Court order specifies otherwise, both parents have the right to access their child’s school records.
+Yes.
+Unless a specific Court Order states otherwise, both parents have a legal right to access academic and medical records.

-What if my ex-partner refuses to cooperate on school matters?
+What if my ex-partner refuses to cooperate on the 2026 enrollment?

 Can I prevent my ex-partner from attending school events?